Understanding Financial Stress and Its Impact on Women's Mental Health

-- Meagan Clark, MA LPC NCC BC-TMH
+- Meagan Clark, MA LPC NCC ACS BC-TMH

-- 8 min read
+- 11 min read

-We work with women who make decent money and still feel unsafe.
-We work with women living paycheck to paycheck due to generational trauma and systemic barriers.
-We work with women who are “just above water” but feel like stability is an illusion—one accident, one medical issue, one job loss away from crisis.
+At Her Time Therapy, we see this struggle daily.
+We work with women who earn decent incomes yet still feel unsafe.
+We also assist those living paycheck to paycheck due to generational trauma and systemic barriers.
+Many women feel they are “just above water,” yet stability seems like an illusion—one accident, one medical issue, or one job loss away from crisis.

 Money is not separate from mental health.
 Financial safety, autonomy, and the choices money makes possible are essential to emotional well-being—especially for women.